Stevieag/stevieag.github.io/_posts/2023-06-01-when-it-goes-tits-up.markdown

 ## So, you've made a BIG mistake?

-There are little mistake made each day that go unnoticed but every now and again a bigger one is made.
+There are little mistakes made each day that go unnoticed but every now and again a bigger one is made.
 So what do you do?

 Well, if you are that person who sits back and rides the coat tails of others, pops a helpful line into slack and walks away as an incident is in progress, just points out what is only known with hindsight....
 Fuck you